dfci/ksg_web/_pages/ksg_engineers.markdown

 Over the years, we have therefore developed a KSG policy of a "remote day bank" — each member of KSG can work remotely up to 5 days / month, and we simply track days via a common google spreadsheet.

-# 6 Week BootCamp for New Engineers

-New engineers at KSG usually go through a 6-week “bootcamp”.
-We usually pick three projects for rotation, and the new person will spend 2 weeks on each project, getting to know each project and each team.
-This gives you an introduction to the scope of work going on here, and also enables you to meet everyone and start your initial contributions.

 # Supporting Full Stack Engineers and Continued Career Growth

 We tend to hire people for an initial specific area of expertise, e.g. front end or dev-ops.
 But, we support all of our engineers in becoming full-stack engineers.
 And, we support engineers in continued career growth via online course subscriptions, mentoring, and conferences.